ichrystm/test-backend-nodejs/README.md

   }
   OBS: You can get the categoryId using GET /categories

-- PATCH: "/products/:id" - Edit a product by ID (including the producte category) Example (JSON via Postman):
+- PATCH: "/products/:id" - Edit a product by ID (including the producte category).
+  Example (JSON via Postman):
   {
     "title": "Citroen",